 Fortunately, there are a number of steps that organizations can take to safeguard their data and records.
 One of the most important is to create regular backups.
 By storing copies of critical data off-site, organizations can ensure that they will be able to recover from even the most catastrophic events.,

-Organizations should consider encrypting their data to protect it from unauthorized access.
-By taking these simple steps, organizations can help ensure that their data is always safe and secure.
+Organizations should consider encrypting their data to protect it from unauthorized access through disaster recovery initiatives.
+In taking these simple steps, organizations can help ensure that their data is always safe and secure.

 Compliance with Regulations